 The archipelago consists of 18 uninhabited islands and three inhabited: Malta, Gozo (Għawdex) and Comino (Kemmuna).
 There are also Manoel Island, Filfla and the Fungus Rock, which appear historically and ecologically very significant.
 The others are mere large rocks.
 It is believed that Maltese islands were formed from the higher points of the land bridge connecting Sicily and North Africa.

 The landscape of Malta and the other islands is characterized by terraced fields, dry vegetation, rock and limestone.
-This is due to the permanent sunshine throughout the year and to the absence of rivers or lakes.
-Maltese woods were cut down centuries ago and the main surviving plantation today consists of olive trees, fichus, citrus, pine, tamarind and carob trees.
+This is due to the permanent sunshine throughout the year and the absence of rivers or lakes.
+Maltese forests were cut down centuries ago and the main surviving plantation today consists of olive trees, fichus, citrus, pine, tamarind and carob trees.
 In Malta and Gozo, hills are cultivated only for grapes and vegetables.

-Malta has no natural resources and does not have a limited supply of fresh water. and produces only about 20% of food needs.
+Malta has no natural resources and does not have a limited supply of freshwater. and produces only about 20% of food needs.
 Thus, the economy depends on human resources and foreign trade.
 The Maltese economy is driven in practice by financial services, tourism, real estate, mining and construction, in particular electronics.
 Other important sectors are pharmaceuticals, information technology and call centres.

 The economy in Malta today

 Malta has managed to maintain a relatively low unemployment rate, mainly due to continued growth and policies that encourage continuous training of the workforce.
 On a global scale, Malta is ranked sixth in incoming foreign direct investment and among the top twenty of the countries most likely to maintain economic growth over the medium and long term.